janko/janko.io/_posts/2016-09-17-better-file-uploads-with-shrine-attachment.md

 [Hanami::Model][hanami-shrine].
 A [ROM][shrine-rom] plugin is also in the making.

-There is even a Shrine plugin for [Reform][shrine-reform].
-That one was difficult to get right, but I'm very happy that Shrine is the first file attachment library to support Reform!

 ## Attacher

 The model interface provided by the `Shrine::Attachment` module is just a thin